1 =======================================================================================

 30 stdpath('config') will still point to ~/.config/<configDirName>.

-32 This is ok, because most of the reason for a plugin to use
+32 This is okay, because most of the reason for a plugin to use

 33 it would be to write to it, and we cant write to store paths anyway.